edge-cloud/www.edge-cloud.net/_posts/2019-12-09-block-countries-with-route53.md

 toc: true
 ---

-This article walks you through using [Amazon Route 53 Geolocation Routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo), in order to block access to services from certain countries.
+This article walks you through using [Amazon Route 53 Geolocation Routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo), in order to block access to your services from certain countries.
 In addition [RIPE Atlas](https://atlas.ripe.net/) is used in a subsequent step to validate the setup.

 # Motivation

-There are multiple reasons why you might want to block access to your website or API from a certain countries.
+There are multiple reasons why you might want to block access to your website or API from certain countries.
 If you are a US based company, you are required to comply with [US regulations regarding sanctions](https://www.bis.doc.gov/index.php/policy-guidance/country-guidance/sanctioned-destinations) against countries such as Cuba, Iran, North Korea, Sudan, or Syria.
+This could result in the requirement to block access to your website or API from these countries.

 Another motivation could be to prevent illicit traffic from countries that you do not conduct business with.
-Especially China and Russia are known to be a prime source of illicit traffic.
+Especially [China](https://www.zdnet.com/article/china-resurrects-great-cannon-for-ddos-attacks-on-hong-kong-forum/) and [Russia](https://en.wikipedia.org/wiki/Russian_web_brigades) are known to be a prime source of illicit traffic.
+Therefore blocking access from these traffic might be wanted in your situation.

 # Configuration setup

 Here, we are using [Amazon Route 53 Geolocation Routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo) to direct traffic from China for one or multiple domain names to either an invalid target IP or a static error page.

 Using an invalid IP address, such as a Loopback address like 127.0.0.1 would cause traffic destined for web site or API not to even reach your or your provider's network.
+Instead it will already be discarded on the client device.

 ## Route 53 Geolocation routing